aaronhourie/lost-woods/README.md

 Every time you move this cursor, the paths between the trees gets shuffled around.

-The challenge?
-Fork this repo and write code to search through this structure!

 Send me a message if you happen to find any bugs/insecurity/loopholes etc.